hardikv21/Color_Game/README.md

 Game of RGB Color.

-Two mode: Easy with three gusses and Hard with six gusses.
+Two mode: Easy with three guesses and Hard with six guesses.

 Download all 3 files and run "game.html"